 4. Lactosefree formula – If the baby is formula-fed, using a formula with no lactose in it may also help.

-Many babies suffering from infant colic react positively on baby massage.
-You'll find my review of an excellent book on the topic here.
+- Many babies suffering from infant colic react positively on baby massage.

-Another interesting book (which you can check out here at Amazon) is by a pediatrician who explains why acid reflux is often mistaken for infant colic and what you can do to help your baby.
+- Another interesting book (which you can check out here at Amazon) is by a pediatrician who explains why acid reflux is often mistaken for infant colic and what you can do to help your baby.